PyOWM: Accessing Weather Data Through a Python Library

 Fetching Latitude & Longitude

-In geocoding, the latitude and longitude coordinates are typically expressed in a format known as decimal degrees.
-In this format, the latitude and longitude values are expressed as a single floating point number, with the positive or negative sign indicating the hemisphere.
-For example, a latitude value of 40.7128 degrees north would be expressed as 40.7128, while a longitude value of 74.0060 degrees west would be expressed as -74.0060.
+Geocoding typically expresses latitude and longitude coordinates in a format called decimal degrees.
+This format represents latitude and longitude values as single floating point numbers, with positive or negative signs indicating the hemisphere.
+For example, 40.7128 represents a latitude value of 40.7128 degrees north, while -74.0060 represents a longitude value of 74.0060 degrees west.

 In contrast, the degree, minute, second (DMS) format commonly used in geography and navigation includes separate fields for the degree, minute, and second values, as well as a hemisphere indicator (N or S for latitude, E or W for longitude).
-For example, the same latitude value of 40.7128 degrees north would be expressed as 40° 42′ 46″ N in DMS format.
+For example, you would express the latitude value of 40.7128 degrees north as 40° 42′ 46″ N in DMS format.

 Obtaining UV Index Information